kajdreef/slides/inf295-program-analysis/tosem17-dynamic-dependence-summaries/presentation.md

 + **Dynamic data dependence** - A runtime instruction writes a value to the memory location l2 that is computed using the value read from memory location l1.

-+ **Dynamic control dependence** - A runtime instruction that writes a value to the memory location l2 and the occurence of the runtime instruction was predicated on the value at memory location l1.
++ **Dynamic control dependence** - A runtime instruction that writes a value to the memory location l2 and the occurrence of the runtime instruction was predicated on the value at memory location l1.
 ```
 if (l1 == ...) {
     write to l2